TerriaJS/terriajs/architecture/0007-use-weblate-for-i18n.md

 For new (lang_code)/translation.json files, the initial import will cause the translated strings to show up within the weblate interface.
 Once this is done, further translations should be done within the weblate interface as it will allow us to keep track of the translation progress and keep it in sync with the main en/translation.json file.

+As part of the v8 release, we will merge the v7 and v8 translation files together to retain the work of our translation community and post v8 release, we will have only one single weblate project to avoid confusion in the future.

 ![weblate workflow](./imgs/weblate_process.png)